iPhone is Disabled? 3 Effective Ways to Unlock It [2023]

 Shut Down an iPhone 5/4S/4/SE

-After seeing the Power Off slider shows up your disabled iPhone screen, drag the slider (left to right) to turn off your iPhone.
+After seeing the Power Off slider show up on your disabled iPhone screen, drag the slider (left to right) to turn off your iPhone.
 Wait at least a minute to make sure it shuts down completely.

 • For an iPhone 8/8 Plus and all newer models (iPhone 13/12/11/Xs/Xr/X) use the Side button.